MapRock/assemblage-of-artificial-intelligence/src/ai_agents_CE_TM/holmes_style_reasoning/readme.md

 The intent of this experiment is to force the LLM to respond to a question based on facts it collects, then deducing an answer solely from the facts it collected.
 This might differ from the prevailing answer based on references.

+The problem we're trying to solve is that the answers LLMs return depend on its training.
+The writing it absorbs is its experience.
+This is an attempt to have it logically generate answers.

 There is the option to insert facts that will be incorporated as factual.

 ## Files